 Does your coverage end when you graduate?

-- September Graduates – regular coverage ends July 31, but you may apply at Health Services for supplemental coverage until Aug.
-31
+- September graduates: Regular coverage ends July 31, but you may apply at Health Services for supplemental coverage until August 31

-For graduates, there are some options you can look for:
+For graduates, there are some options for health insurance after graduation:

 - UMass Alumni discount: http://umassalumni.com/memberSHBP/benefits.html#insurance